 Teaser alert, both vitamin C and magnesium, when the dosage exceeds your personal threshold (aka your bowel tolerance), will cause frequent trips to the bathroom.
 Lessons I learned the hard way, thanks Dad.

 Vitamin C (aka ascorbic acid not to be confused with l-ascorbate) is known for its anti-aging, immune boosting, and mineral absorption properties.
-In high doses, it becomes an ascorbic acid flush, a powerful cleansing agent, protecting the body from chemical toxins and infection.
+In high doses, scientists have found it becomes an ascorbic acid flush, a powerful cleansing agent, protecting the body from chemical toxins and infection.

 Benefits of a Vitamin C Flush